roman-milk/roman-milk.github.io/surrounded.md

  "I'm not."
 Katie replied, "But clearly you are."

  I looked down and once realized I was now furiously stroking my fully hard and ready-for-action prick.
 I looked at her and smiled.
-Report_Story #10
+0